 7. Rumspringa, a chance of going wild

 Once they reach 8th grade at the age of 14 their education is considered completed.
 Then, rumspringa begins, which means “running around”.
-During the following 2 years, boys and girls are allowed to use electronic instruments such as cell phones or computers, driving other vehicles rather than the slow motion buggy and wear different clothes.
-Some of them even create facebook profiles!
+During the following 2 years, boys and girls are allowed to use electronic instruments such as cell phones or computers, driving other vehicles rather than a slow-motion buggy, and wear different clothes.
+Some of them even create Facebook profiles!

 This period gives teenagers a chance to “go wild” before committing to their religion.
 That way they can go on crazy adventures before getting married and settling down.
 It is also a time for them to explore the world out there and to reconsider their religion.